Fjf/Allen/Dumpers/readme.md

 * `MC_info/tracks`: binary files containing MC information needed to calculate track reconstruction efficiencies
 * `MC_info/PVs`: binary files containing MC information needed to calculate PV reconstruction efficiencies
 * `TrackerDumper`: ROOT files containing MC information for all dumped MCParticles as well as all hits in every sub-detector
-* `forward_tracks`: FastForward tracks are dumped with their LHCbIDs, eta, p and pt; to be read into Allen and checked with the track checker there as a cross check
+* `forward_tracks`: FastForward tracks are dumped with their LHCbIDs, eta, p and pt; to be read into Allen and checked with the track checker there as a cross check*

+In addition to the banks dumped here, ODIN banks are required to run Allen in standalone mode.
+Please follow the instructions [here](https://gitlab.cern.ch/lhcb/Allen/blob/allen_tdr/readme.md#where-to-find-input) on how to create those.

 Saving of the ROOT files in the `TrackerDumper` directory is switched on by default in the configuration of the PrTrackerDumper, however it is explicitly set to false in the `dump_MC_info.py` and `dump_banks_and_MC_info.py` scripts to reduce the size of memory required by the dumped output.
 If the ROOT files are required, their dumping can be enabled by setting `DumpToROOT=True` in these scripts.